DMTN-214

 The Chart.yaml file lists Helm charts - and, very crucially, their versions - that define the actual configuration to be used.
 The values- file(s) list the particular configuration values that should be plugged in to the Helm chart templates used by that service in that specific environment.
 The values.yaml file should only contain information that is agnostic to which environment the service is in.

 Most of the sourced Helm charts are found in the Charts directory of alert-stream-broker.
 The specific charts used are described in more complete detail in DMTN-210.
-[3]
+[Implementation of the LSST Alert Distribution System, 2024]

 Argo is sometimes a little bit delayed from the state of the Phalanx repository, perhaps by a few minutes.
 You might want to refresh a few times and make sure that the Git reference listed under “Current Sync Status” on the Argo UI for an application matches what you expect to apply.